Modeling Agency Fees & Commission in 2026: What's Fair, What's Not, and How to Tell the Difference

 Tier 1: Standard Rates (15-20%)

 The vast majority of legitimate modeling agencies charge between 15% and 20% commission.
-This is the industry standard and has been for decades.
+This range has been industry standard for decades.

-At 15%: You’re typically at a larger agency or are an established model with leverage.
-Some agencies offer lower rates to attract or retain top talent.
+At 15%: Typically larger agencies or established models with negotiating leverage.
+Some agencies offer lower rates to attract or retain high-earning talent.

-At 20%: This is the most common rate for new and mid-level models at reputable agencies.
-The extra 5% often reflects the agency’s investment in developing newer talent.
+At 20%: The most common rate for new and mid-level models at reputable agencies.
+That extra 5% often reflects the agency’s investment in developing newer talent who require more time and resources before generating bookings.

 What you should expect at standard rates: